Featured image of post Mentors: Why You Need One, What It Takes, And How to Get Them

 Mentor Type Best for Strengths Limits Price

-Industry Expert Strategic insights Deep knowledge, extensive network May lack time for personal focus Often free
+Industry Expert Specific industry insights Deep knowledge and connections May lack time for personal attention Often free

-Peer Mentor Shared experiences Relatable challenges, mutual growth Limited experience Usually free
+Peer Mentor Shared experiences Relatable challenges and support Limited experience Usually free

 What Good Looks Like in Numbers